ge9/rust-tun-nat/README.md

 ## Features

 - Supported packets...TCP, UDP, ICMP Echo Request/Reply (outbound ping), inbound ICMP Errors (Destination Unreachable, Time Exceeded, Packet Too Big(v6))
+  - For ICMP Echo, the identifier is treated as port
 - Unsupported packets...IP fragment packet, SCTP, DCCP

 - NAT tables (refer to RFC 4787 etc.)
   - Full Cone NAT
     - A simple 1:1 NAPT.
 The number of NAT mappings will be capped by the number of external ports (unlike others).
   - (quasi-) Restricted Cone NAT
-    - Actually has "Address-Dependent" mapping, but tries to use the same port number for a same internal port, so behaves like EIM/ADF in most cases.
+    - Actually has "Address Dependent" mapping, but tries to use the same port number for a same internal port, so behaves like EIM/ADF in most cases.
     - "NAT Type A" in Nintendo Switch.
     - Recommended if external ports are few.
+  - (quasi-) Port Restricted Cone NAT
+    - Actually has "Pord and Address  Dependent" mapping, but tries to use the same port number for a same internal port, so behaves like EIM/APDF in most cases.
+    - Much like netfilter's SNAT/MASQUERADE without `--random`.
-  - Symmetric NAT
+  - (quasi-) Symmetric NAT
+    - Like above, but always randomizes port number, so behaves like APDM/APDF in most cases.
-    - The port number is always randomized, hence APDM/APDF.
-Much like netfilter's SNAT/MASQUERADE with `--random`.
+    - Much like netfilter's SNAT/MASQUERADE with `--random`.
+  - Strict Symmetric NAT (Address Dependent Mapping)
+    - ADM/ADF Symmetric NAT.
+    - The port number is incremented by 1 (if available), simulate "NAT Type C" in Nintendo Switch. (see main.rs)
+  - Strict Symmetric NAT (Address Dependent Mapping)
+    - Like above, but APDM/APDF.
 - Stateful inspection for TCP
   - Longer timeout for established connections
-- Shows status when receiving any packets to 192.0.2.2 (an unused IP). `ping` is recommended.
+- (For debugging) shows status when receiving any packets to 192.0.2.2 (an unused IP). `ping` is recommended.
 The packets will be dropped.
 - port inserting/removing and invalid packets (doesn't match any mapping) are logged.
 - Port range generator for "v6プラス", "OCNバーチャルコネクト".
 - May work in Windows, with wintun.